Saturday Night Live at Home: Sketches

-Critical reception for the third episode
+Critical reception

 Writing for The A.V.
 Club, Dennis Perkins gave the finale a B−, writing that it essentially isn't SNL at all: "Saturday Night Live without the live is dead" and found that while certain sketches such as "Let Kids Drink" and "Dad Prank Video" worked, most of them did not.
 He also praised the Babyface and Boyz II Men song, urging readers to call their mothers for Mother's Day.
 Andy Hoglund at Entertainment Weekly singled out Chloe Fineman's impression of Britney Spears as a highlight and said "the self-quarantine has forced the cast to carve out niches of imaginative, lo-fi comedy and ushered in the next generation of talent."